danhooke/Python-Tutorials/README.md

 Collection of Python tutorials I have done

-Using Matplotlib to create figures to a specified style e.g. from this useful tutorial: https://earth-env-data-science.github.io/assignments/more_matplotlib.html
+Using Matplotlib to create figures to a specified style e.g. from this useful [Earth and Environmental Data Science](https://earth-env-data-science.github.io/assignments/more_matplotlib.html "Earth and Environmental Data Science") tutorial.

 Target Figure: